0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/File Inclusion (LFI & RFI).md

 with `$PID` = PID of the process (can be brute forced) and `$FD` the file descriptor (can be brute forced too)

+You can use `/proc/sys/kernel/ns_last_pid` to find the last PID opened.

 #### Via `/proc/self/environ`

 Like a log file, send the payload in the User-Agent, it will be reflected inside the `/proc/self/environ` file.